-To achieve what the company has planned, similar to Lightning Network, they are developing a solution which will allow the processing of huge chunks of data without clogging the blockchain network.
+To achieve what the company has planned, similar to Lightning Network, they are developing a solution that will allow the processing of huge chunks of data without clogging the blockchain network.

 Microsoft jointly researched with DIF and shared some conclusions, yet the demo of the working prototypes of the solutions it gave still remains.
 It asserts that the use of Blockchain is beyond the cryptocurrencies, such as, Blockchain and can be used for a number of applications.